niacdoial/blemd/MANUAL.md

 ## How to obtain a `.bmd` file from a game (with the use of other tools)?

-First, you will need a file that contains the entire game (you can do it by using this method (http://wiibrew.org/wiki/CleanRip) if you have a Wii and bought a game:
+First, you will need a file that contains the entire game (you can do it by using this method (http://wiibrew.org/wiki/CleanRip) if you have a Wii or GAMECUBE and bought a game:
 *to my knowledge, it is the only legal method, if/where it even is.*)

 Then, extract the contents of the game and put the result into a folder.
-Dolphin emulator (at dolphin-emu.org) does the job just fine, but you have to find the procedure to do it.
+Dolphin emulator (at https://dolphin-emu.org) does the job just fine, but you have to find the procedure to do it.
-note: If you are not your PC's admin, you will need to already have the 2015 64-bit version of Visual c++ redistributable microsoft libraries (https://www.microsoft.com/en-us/download/details.aspx?id=48145) (most recent (2015+) PCs have it)
+note: If you are not your PC's admin and your PC's OS is Windows, you will need to already have the 2015 64-bit version of Visual c++ redistributable microsoft libraries (https://www.microsoft.com/en-us/download/details.aspx?id=48145) (most recent (2015+) PCs have it)

 Afterwards, extract the `.arc/.rarc` archives (at `/res/Object` in the game folder) with this: http://www.amnoid.de/gc/szstools.zip (a full program with docs there!) to run it, you will need the 32 bit Microsoft Visual C++ 2005 Redistributable Package (x86).  (http://go.microsoft.com/fwlink/?linkid=65127) don't panic, quite a lot of PCs have it.
+If you're not using Windows, use this instead: https://github.com/tpwrules/ARCTool to run it, you will need the Python 2.  (https://www.python.org/downloads/release/python-278/)

 Then, with blender on your PC, and BleMD 'installed', you have two methods:
 - You can open blender, and use `file->import->nintendo BMD`.
 Then select the correct file with the file explorer